-Liverpool Road Station, now the site of the Science and Industry Museum, is most famous for being the oldest surviving purpose-built passenger station in the world.
-The passenger experience stole the headlines when the station first opened in 1830, but transporting freight like coal and cotton to and from Liverpool was actually the main economic driver for the construction of the Liverpool and Manchester Railway.
+Liverpool Road Station, now the site of the Science and Industry Museum, is the oldest surviving purpose-built passenger station in the world.
+The thrilling new passenger experience stole the headlines when the station first opened in 1830, but transporting freight like cotton and finished textiles between industrial Manchester and the international port of Liverpool was the main economic driver for the construction of the revolutionary railway.

 Timeline